-\item[(\emph{iv})] Banerjee \emph{et al.}'s (2013) village network survey: these authors conducted a census of households in $ 75 $ villages in rural Karnataka, India, and survey questions include several about relationships with other households in the village.
+\item[(\emph{iv})] Banerjee \emph{et al.}'s (2013) village network survey: These authors conducted a census of households in $ 75 $ villages in rural Karnataka, India, and survey questions included several about relationships with other households in the village.
 To begin with, we use social ties based on family relations (later examining insurance networks).
-We focus on village $10$ that is comprised of $N=77$ households, and so similar in size to network \emph{(iii)}.
-In this village there are $65 $ non-isolated households, with at least one family link to another household.
-This network has density $5.07$\%. \end{itemize}
+We focus on village $10$, which is comprises $N=77$ households and so similar in size to network \emph{(iii)}.
+In this village, there are $65 $ non-isolated households, with at least one family link to another household.
+This network has a density of $5.07$\%. \end{itemize}

-For the stylized networks (\emph{i}) and (\emph{ii}), we first assess the performance of the estimator for a fixed network size, $N=30$.
-We later show how performance varies with alternative network sizes.
-We simulate the real-world networks (\emph{iii}) and (\emph{iv}) using non-isolated nodes in each (so $N=70$ and $65$ respectively).
-As in \citealp{Bramoulleetal2009}, we exclude isolated nodes because they do not conform with row-sum normalization.

-Our result identifies entries in $W_{0}$ and so naturally recovers links of varying strength.
-Data limitations often force researchers to postulate some ties to be weaker than others (say, based on interaction frequency).
-This is in sharp contrast to our approach, that identifies the continuous strength of ties, $W_{0,ij}$, where $W_{0,ij}>0$ implies node $j$ influences node $i$.